patience4711/read-APSystems-YC600-QS1-DS3/README.md

 <br>Please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
 Impossible for me to know why it doesn't compile in your situation.

 ## downloads
-feb 12 2024: There is a new version 10_9 available, see changelog.
+aug 2 2024: There is a new version 10_9a available, see changelog.
 This is a beta version not yet tested.<br>
 Download [ESP_ECU-v10_9](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/blob/main/ESP-ECU-v10_9.bin);

 july 26 2023: There is a new version 10_8 available, see changelog.<br>